librariansteve/RepoToolKit_NG/README.md

     Test whether you have Java
     Mac & Windows :  $ java --version

-    Test whether you have Git
-    Mac & Windows :  $ git --version

-    If you don’t have Ruby, install it
+    If you don't have Ruby, install it
     Mac :  $ brew install ruby
     Windows :  use a browser to install from rubyinstaller.org

-    If you don’t have Java, install it
+    If you don't have Java, install it
     Mac :  $ brew cask install java
     Windows :  use a browser to install from www.java.com

-    If you don’t have Git, install it
-    Mac :  $ brew install git
-    Windows :  use a browser to install from git-scm.com

     Download and install the latest version of Saxon-HE for Java from Saxonica Mac & Windows :  use a browser to install from http://www.saxonica.com